-Pennsylvania State is steeped in oil and gas history, in fact is was on August 27 1859 that Edwin Drake first struck oil in Titusville, Pennsylvania.
-This discovery in turn lead to the first super giant oil field in Bradbury.
+Pennsylvania State is steeped in oil and gas history, in fact, it was on August 27, 1859, that Edwin Drake first struck oil in Titusville, Pennsylvania.
+This discovery, in turn, led to the first super giant oil field in Bradbury.

 The first official course in petroleum engineering was offered in 1907 at Penn State entitled “Prospecting and Well Drilling”.
 Over the last 110 years, Penn State has stayed at the top of the rankings national and international rankings, not just for oil and gas, but for engineering in general.

 The technique known as waterflooding was first developed at Penn State.
 There’s also a solid online learning program available, something that we’ll be covering in a future article.

 As with all of our featured top schools, the Penn State research facilities are state of the art and highly regarded.
 Facilities available to students include a multi-phase fluid flow system laboratory and a drilling rig simulator.Get admissions information for the Pennsylvania State University